Skip to Content

 Alternatives

 The first spinning reel to compare the Fin-Nor Lethal with is the Quantum Cabo PTse.
-While the Quantum Cabo CSP40PTSE model has a higher maximum drag than the Fin-Nor Lethal 40, you will end up paying almost twice as much for this reel.
+While the Quantum Cabo CSP40PTSE model has a higher maximum drag than the Fin-Nor Lethal 40, you will pay almost twice as much for this reel.

-The same goes for the larger 100 sizes where the Cabo offers more drag but at a larger investment.
-Overall the two reels offer similar features when it comes to seals and manufacturing quality.
-Read the full Quantum Cabo PTse review HERE.
+The same goes for the larger 100 sizes, where the Cabo offers more drag but at a larger investment.
+Overall, the two reels offer similar features regarding seals and manufacturing quality.

-Next up I would have you take a look at the Shimano Saragosa SW one of my favorite mid-sized saltwater reels.
-The features are similar in the mid-sizes models up to the 1000 which is similar to the LT100.
+Next up, I would have you look at the Shimano Saragosa SW, one of my favorite mid-sized saltwater reels.
+The features are similar in the mid-size models up to the 1000, similar to the LT100.

-When I say similar I mean in terms of features, the drag is less on the Shimano and the price point is 2.5 times as much.
-Read the full Shimano Saragosa SW review HERE.
+When I say similar, I mean in terms of features, the drag is less on the Shimano, and the price point is 2.5 times as much.

-The last would be the Penn Spinfisher VI which is the closest in terms of price and features.
-Both reels are similar in terms of weight on the smaller models but when you get above the Penn 6500 the Fin-Nor is considerably lighter weight.
+The last would be the Penn Spinfisher VI, which is the closest in price and features.
+Both reels are similar in weight on the smaller models, but when you get above the Penn 6500, the Fin-Nor is considerably lighter.

-Looking at the drag there is no competition, the Fin-Nor wins with that drag again.
-I also have to say that I think the manufacturing quality on the Fin-Nor is superior to the Penn.
-Read the full Penn Spinfisher VI review HERE.
+Looking at the drag, there is no competition, and Fin-Nor wins with that drag again.
+I also have to say that I think the manufacturing quality of the Fin-Nor is superior to that of the Penn.

 In Conclusion

-After spending some time with the Fin-Nor Lethal in several sizes I have to say I think I might have found a new favorite reel in what I would classify as a lightweight but not ultra lightweight range fo reels.
+After spending some time with the Fin-Nor Lethal in several sizes, I have to say I think I might have found a new favorite reel in what I would classify as a lightweight but not ultra-lightweight range of reels.

-The overall quality for the price is near impossible to beat and the drag system is superior to even reels that are 5x the price.
+The overall quality of the price is nearly impossible to beat, and the drag system is superior to reels that are five times the price.

-If I had a choice to buy one $400 reel or 3-4 of these I would have to go with the latter as I really think that they stack up to those much higher quality reels.
+If I had a choice between buying one $400 reel or three to four of these, I would have to go with the latter, as I think they stack up to those much higher-quality reels.

-I’ll be getting an LT100 and doing a full review on it later in the season when we go chasing Tuna and Tarpon.
+I’ll be getting an LT100 and doing a full review on it later in the season when we chase Tuna and Tarpon.

 mm